wins1ey/LibreSplit/README.md

 - **Split Tracking and Timing:** Accurately track and time your speedruns with ease.
 - **Auto Splitter Support:** Utilize Lua-based auto splitters to automate split timing based on in-game events.
-- **Customizable Themes:** Personalize your timer's appearance by creating and applying custom themes.
+- **Customizable Themes:** Customize your timer's appearance by creating and applying custom themes.
 - **Flexible Configuration:** Configure keybindings and various settings to suit your preferences.
 - **Icon support for splits.**
 - **Always on Top support.**